 *Related degree in science, engineering, architecture, business, law, finance, or related field and related experience in energy, building or facility management, or measurement and verification.

 #If you do not meet one of the eligibility criteria above, you can still apply for the Energy Manager In-Training certification, EMIT.
 In order to gain the in-training certification, you must attend a CEM preparatory training seminar or obtain a degree from an approved training provider, submit the EMIT certification application under step two, and pass the CEM certification examination.
 The EMIT certification is valid for six years, which allows you time to meet the full CEM certification eligibility requirements.

 Maintaining AEE certification

-AEE accreditations are re-certified on a three year cycle.
+AEE certifications are re-certified on a three year cycle.
 At renewal time, CEMs are required to provide evidence of 10 credits of CPD undertaken in the preceeding three years.
 As a guide, a qualifiying course of five contact hours provides 1 x AEE credit.
-The Energy Efficiency Council provides a range of professional development opportunities to support AEE accreditations, however there are many PD options available.
+The Energy Efficiency Council provides a range of professional development opportunities to support AEE certifications, however there are many PD options available.